samdark/yii2-cookbook/book/solid.md

 SOLID
 =====

-SOLID is a set of principles that you should follow if you want to get pure object oriented code which is easy to test and extend.
+SOLID is a set of principles that you should follow if you want to get code which is not fragile e.g. easy to change.

 These stand for: